The noncompact Schauder fixed point theorem in random normed modules and its applications: Concluding remarks

-Although the authors of \cite{AZ} claimed in \cite[Theorem 2.8]{AZ} that $f$ in Problem \ref{problem4.4} must have a fixed point, we think that Problem \ref{problem4.4} is, without doubt, still open since Proposition \ref{proposition4.5} below provides a counterexample showing that there must be a gap in the reasoning process of \cite{AZ}.
+It immediately follows form Theorem 5.10 of \cite{JZ} that a $\sigma$--stable subset $G$ of an $RN$ module $(E, \|\cdot\|)$ is stably compact iff $G$ is $\mathcal{T}_c$--stably sequentially compact iff $G$ is both random totally bounded and $G$ is $\mathcal{T}_c$--stably sequentially complete.
+Further, by Theorem \ref{theorem5.3} $G$ is both random totally bounded and $\mathcal{T}_c$--stably sequentially complete iff $G$ is both random totally bounded and $\mathcal{T}_{\varepsilon,\lambda}$--complete.
+Finally, by Theorem \ref{theorem2.3} we have that a $\sigma$--stable subset of an $RN$ module is stably compact iff it is random sequentially compact.
+Hence, our Theorem \ref{theorem1.12} has provided a partial answer to Problem \ref{problem5.1}.

-The transfer principle in Boolean valued analysis, namely Theorem 2.4.1 of \cite[p.67]{KK} states that every theorem of $ZFC$ holds inside $V^{(B)}$, where $V^{(B)}$ stands for the Boolean valued universe over a complete Boolean algebra $B$.
-This transfer principle itself is, of course, true, which claims that any theorem in classical set theory has a transcription in the Boolean valued setting, which is also true.
-But since the authors of \cite{AZ} overuses the transfer principle, they used the principle together with some simple discussions on locally $L^0$--convex modules in \cite{AZ} so that they concluded in \cite{AZ} that ``any known results on classical locally convex spaces have a transcription in the frame of locally $L^0$--convex modules which is also true (namely, true with probability one)'', such a conclusion was almost ubiquitously employed in the whole paper \cite{AZ}, so they said in \cite{AZ} that they could obtain any theorem in locally $L^0$--convex modules without any proof, in particular Theorem 2.8 of \cite{AZ} came from such a conclusion.
-Proposition \ref{proposition4.5} below has been known for over ten years, which shows that the separation theorem between a point and a closed $L^0$--convex subset of a random locally convex module can only hold with the probability $P(d(x,G)> 0)$, namely can not hold with probability one unless $P(d(x,G)> 0)=1$.
+Finally, we should also point out that the authors of \cite{AZ} first studied Problem \ref{problem5.1}.
+They attempted to give an affirmative answer to Problem \ref{problem5.1} by making use of the transfer principle in Boolean valued analysis---Theorem 2.4.1 of \cite[p.67]{KK}, which states that every theorem of ZFC holds inside $V^{(B)}$, where $V^{(B)}$ stands for the Boolean valued universe over a complete Boolean algebra $B$.
+This transfer principle claims that any theorem in classical set theory has a transcription in the Boolean valued setting, which is also true with probability one.
+But, unfortunately the authors of \cite{AZ} went too far with the use of the transfer principle in \cite{AZ}, where they employed this principle together with some simple discussions on locally $L^0$--convex modules to reach the assertion in \cite{AZ} that ``any known results on classical locally convex spaces have a transcription in locally $L^0$--convex modules, which is also true with probability one''.
+Based on such a logical reasoning, they said in \cite{AZ} that they could obtain any theorem in locally $L^0$--convex modules without any proof, in particular, they obtained Theorem 2.8 of \cite{AZ}, namely, they asserted in \cite{AZ} that Problem \ref{problem5.1} had an affirmative answer for the case of a $\sigma$--stable $\mathcal{T}_c$--continuous mapping $T$.
+Proposition \ref{proposition5.4} below, as a special case of Theorem 3.6 of \cite{Guo3} or Proposition 4.1 of \cite{GZZ1}, has been known for over ten years, which shows that the classical separation theorem in a normed space does not hold true with probability one in an $RN$ module, namely, the reasoning used in \cite{AZ} to obtain Theorem 2.8 of \cite{AZ} does not work.
+Therefore, Problem \ref{problem5.1} remains open!